 - 1 Cup Dry White Wine

-- 4 Cups Reduced Sodium Chicken Stock * – warmed on stove or in microwave
+- 4 Cups Low Sodium Chicken Stock – WARM (heat in microwave or on stovetop)

 - ½ -¾ Cup Parmesan Cheese – freshly grated (depending on taste)